ldoocy/project_template/README.md

 - [ ] Data visualization

 ## Discussion
-(final only - remove whole section for proposal Readme) (What would you have done differently)

-(what is the big take away)
-(what did you learn)

 First, we successfully replicated the social force model in AnyLogic and observed emergent patterns of pedestrian behavior in a hallway navigation scenario.
 Additionally, varying agent parameters based on introversion and extraversion led to significant differences in both individual agent behavior, as well as patterns of collective behavior.